Installation#

 Building Python for Developers#

-To assist with iterative development practices, EPOC++
+To assist with iterative development practices, EPOC++ may be installed in

 editable mode.
 This ensures that changes to the code will be immediately